Frequently Asked Questions about Care Management

 Need to sell a house?

-If your elder has moved into a care community, or has passed, you may need to conduct an estate sale.
-Call ElderCare Resources for recommendations.
-We can help manage the estate sale process.
-When it comes to selling a home that’s no longer needed, ElderCare Resources staff can take the burden off your shoulders.
+When it comes to selling a home that’s no longer needed, or conducting an estate sale, the Avanti ElderCare Resources staff can take the burden off your shoulders.
 We work with local real estate professionals to get a home listed.
 We schedule cleaning and repairs to get the home ready for sale.
 We can handle the necessary paperwork for you as well.

 Care provider services: private care provider or agency?